HackerN64/F3DEX3/README.md

   DMEM.
     - `SPFlagsVerts`: Loads up to 32 vertex positions, encoded as XYZ0 shorts (no ST / RGBA).
 These do not overwrite or affect the vertex buffer.
-Sets "bit 0" if at least one vert is on the screen side of each clip plane (i.e. not culled due to offscreen).
-Sets "bit 1" if at least one vert nearer than the target Z/W value.
+Sets "bit 1" if at least one vert is closer to the camera than the threshold in world coords (i.e. object is close, should use higher LoD).
+Sets "bit 0" if "bit 1" is set AND if at least one vert is on the screen side of each clip plane (i.e. object is close enough and not culled due to offscreen).
 The shift of "bit 0" / "bit 1" within the flags word is selected by a field in the command.
     - `SPFlags1Vert`: Same as `SPFlagsVerts`, but for one vertex only, which is encoded in the command instead of taking a DMA transfer.
-    - `SPFlagsDist`: Sets the target Z/W value in the RDP generic word.
+    - `SPFlagsDist`: Sets the distance threshold in the RDP generic word (`G_RDPHALF_1`).
+The only other commands which overwrite this are `SPBranchLessZ*`, `SPLoadUcode*`, `SP*TextureRectangle*`, `DPWord`, and `SPPerspNormalize`.
     - `SPFlagsLoad` / `SPFlagsSet` / `SPFlagsClear` / `SPFlagsModify`: All the
       same underlying instruction.
 Instruction contains a 24 bit mask which is ANDed with the flags word, and then a 24 bit mask which is ORed with the